YanceyOfficial/kai/README.md

 | ------------------------------- | ------------------------------------------------------- | ----------------------------------------------------------- | ----------------------------------------------------------- |
 | ![word](./screenshots/word.PNG) | ![word_explanation](./screenshots/word_explanation.PNG) | ![quiz_spilt_combine](./screenshots/quiz_spilt_combine.PNG) | ![quiz_single_choice](./screenshots/quiz_single_choice.PNG) |

-## Features
+## Introduction

-Gathering those words that you can't recognize and using AI to generate their Chinese explanation, phonetic notation, examples, and quizzes.
-Kai can mark words as `challenging` automatically and copy them to the `challenging words` folder if you can't recognize them by learning more times.
+Gathering words that you can't recognize and using AI to generate their Chinese explanation, phonetic notation, examples, and quizzes.
+Kai can mark words as `challenging` automatically and alias them to the `challenging words` folder if you can't recognize them by learning more times.
 Then just learn them repeatedly until you totally recognize them.

 ## To start developing Kai